Little Mistakes Count Big

 10. Make the most out of the free resources.

 Free stuff that can help you is the best kind of free stuff!
 To avoid shock and surprise during the test, becoming familiar with the free resources that are available is a great idea.
-There is an IELTS candidate brochure that clearly tells you critical information you need to succeed, as well as free seminars and webinars that give you an overview of what to expect on test day and common mistakes to avoid!
+There are free seminars and webinars that give you an overview of what to expect on test day and common mistakes to avoid!
 Why waste time worrying and guessing when you have all this information already available?

 These ten tips will help you make sure you’re not losing unnecessary marks and will ultimately support your ability to get the highest score you can, based on your English-language skills.
 Whether you’re taking your test in Canada or somewhere else in the world, we encourage you to come back soon and check out more blogs as we work to help you reach your goals!